-The Chemical Industry faces the worst economic downturn in a decade at a point in time when investments are needed to achieve the transition for Europe to become climate neutral.
-Therefore, the Antwerp Declaration calls for a European Industrial Deal to complement the EU Green Deal, as urgent action is needed to restore the business case for investments in Europe.
+The EU paints, coatings and inks industries, hereafter referred to as "coatings industry", just as the entire chemical industry, suffer from a massive economic downturn and an increasing regulatory burden, thus losing competitiveness at a point in time when investments are needed to achieve the green transition.

+The Antwerp Declaration called for a European Industrial Deal to complement the EU Green Deal, as urgent action is needed to restore the business case for investments in Europe.
 In line with the ideas of the Antwerp Declaration, the strategic agenda of the European Council for 2024 to 2029 puts competitiveness as one of the three main priorities and recognises chemicals as a sensitive sector and a key technology of the future.
-Ursula von der Leyen announced in the political guidelines for the European Commission a European Prosperity Plan and envisages to build a Clean Industrial Deal and a more circular and resilient economy.
-Concretely, she wants to put forward "a new chemicals industry package, aiming to simplify REACH."
+Ursula von der Leyen announced in the political guidelines for the European Commission a European Prosperity Plan aiming at making business easier and at deepening the Single Market.
+In line with this plan, the Commission presented in February 2025 the Clean Industrial Deal for competitiveness and decarbonisation in the EU, a bold business plan to support the competitiveness and resilience of the industry.
+Within this Deal, which reflects many of the ideas of the Antwerp Declaration, a Chemicals Industry Package is announced for late 2025, which will propose targeted initiatives (e.g. a revision of REACH) to enhance the sector's competitiveness, modernisation as well as support production and innovation in Europe.